nathanmao8/mydramalist-recommendations/README.md

 - Python 3.8 or higher
 - Git
-- 8GB+ RAM recommended for large datasets
+- 4GB+ RAM recommended for BERT processing
-- 2GB+ storage for caching and model files
+- 500MB+ storage for caching and model files

 ### Setup